Privacy statement in accordance with GDPR

 1. Information concerning the gathering of personal data and your rights in this regard

 1.1 In this section, we provide information concerning the gathering of personal data while you are using our website.
-Personal data constitutes all data that relates to you personally such as your name, address and email addresses, as well any actions you take while visiting our website.
+Personal data constitutes all data that relates to you personally such as your name, address, email addresses, IP address, as well any actions you take while visiting our website.

 1.4 Your rights